felipebravom/AffectiveTweets/docs/benchmark.md

 The execution time is averaged over 10 repetitions of each model.

 The experiments were performed on an Intel(R) Core(TM) i7-2600 CPU @ 3.40GHz with 16 GB of RAM using  Ubuntu 16.04.4 LTS.
-Weka was run using Java 8 (Oracle version) and Python models were run using Python 3.6.4 (Anaconda version).
+Weka was run using Java 8 (Oracle version) and Scikitlearn+NLTK  models were run using Python 3.6.4 (Anaconda version).